jacklund/okku-remote/README.md

-For Okku 0.1.3.
+For Okku 0.1.4.

+Note that this is a forked version of this tutorial, modified to work with [my forked version](https://github.com/jacklund/okku) of okku, which works with Akka version 2.3.6.

 # Introduction

-This tutorial mirrors the [Java remoting tutorial](http://doc.akka.io/docs/akka/2.0.2/java/remoting.html) from the Akka documentation.
+This tutorial mirrors the [Java remoting tutorial](http://doc.akka.io/docs/akka/2.3.6/java/remoting.html) from the Akka documentation.

 The application we are going to code is a calculator server with two clients.